RLopez08/ComIT_React_course/readme.md

 I chose the MDN course because it is well written and has a clear progression.
 It also includes an embedded code editor in many lessons to help explore what we have just learnt.

-When I first set out to learn JavaScript, Eloquent JavaScript (the first edition) was recommeneded to me and I found it a great way to learn.
+When I first set out to learn JavaScript, Eloquent JavaScript (the first edition) was recommended to me and I found it a great way to learn.
 It is now in its third edition and has proven to be a great resource for learners over the years.

 ## Goal